How to Take Care of Yourself When You’re Taking Care of Friends

 What To Do If You Are Having a Hard Time Supporting a Friend

 Feeling any, or all, of these emotions doesn’t make you a bad friend.
 All of these reactions are natural and understandable.
-Taking care of a friend or loved one who is struggling emotionally can take a toll on your own mental health.
-Plus, if you’re feeling frustrated or burned out, it will be harder for you to keep being supportive as your friend reaches out to you.
-So if you’re starting to feel like taking care of your friend is negatively impacting your own mental health, here are some ways you can take care of yourself.
+Taking care of a friend or loved one struggling emotionally can affect your mental health.
+Plus, if you’re feeling frustrated or burned out, it will be harder to keep being supportive as your friend reaches out to you.
+So if you’re starting to feel like taking care of your friend is negatively impacting your mental health, here are some ways to take care of yourself.

 Be Realistic About How Much You Can Give

-Sometimes your friend might need support that you don’t have the bandwidth to give.
+Sometimes your friend might need support you don’t have the bandwidth to give.
 It’s okay to be honest about how much you can give of yourself, whether you’re talking about time, emotional energy, or even practical support—like taking notes in class, covering a shift at work, or helping them find a therapist.
-Being upfront about how much you are able to give can help you from feeling over-extended, and can help your friend make decisions about their own support network.
+Being upfront about how much you can give can help you from feeling over-extended, and can help your friend make decisions about their own support network.

 Set Boundaries—And Stick To Them

-In addition to setting boundaries about how much of your time and energy you are able to give you can set limits for other things, such as:
+In addition to setting boundaries about how much of your time and energy you can give you can set limits for other things, such as:

 - Telling your friend when they are behaving in a way that you find upsetting or worrying.
-Remember to use “I” statements and to focus on the particular behaviors and not vague descriptions. [link to advice for talking sheet]
+Remember to use “I” statements and focus on particular behaviors, not vague descriptions.
+Check out more tips for talking with your friend.

-- Knowing what your own triggers are, and letting your friend know what you are and aren’t comfortable discussing.
+- Knowing your triggers and letting your friend know what you are and aren’t comfortable discussing.
 This is especially important if you are struggling with similar challenges.